freedomlayer/offset/doc/docs/atomic_proposal.md

 it has received the confirmation, because the confirmation contains the srcPlainLock.

-When receiving a CommitOp messages, the following should be verified:
+When receiving a CommitSendFundsOp messages, the following should be verified:

 - `bcrypt(srcPlainLock) = srcHashedLock`
 - `bcrypt(destPlainLock) = destHashedLock`